synrgy-5-fsw-1-cihuy/challenge-6-guide/README.md

 This is a simple REST API with Repository Pattern.

+Please read the [CASE](CASE.md) file to understand the problem.

-Please read the [GUIDE](./GUIDE.md) to understand the application workflow.
+Please read the [GUIDE](./guides/README.md) file to understand the solution.

 ## Installation